Tuesday, December 23, 2025

 Connected speech

-They all have the same thing in common.
-They are the type of phrases that you don't have to construct.
-You just say them.
-These are sometimes called stock phrases or lexical chunks and the reason why they are so popular amongst advanced foreign language learners has to do with the fact that (as I explained in my previous post) they allow us to speak without thinking because, in a certain way, your brain can't tell the difference between a sequence and a long word.
+These are sometimes called stock phrases or lexical chunks and the reason why they are so popular amongst advanced foreign language learners has to do with the fact that (as I explained in my previous post) they allow us to speak without thinking because, in a certain way, your brain can't tell the difference between a chunk and a very long word.
 If you think about it, it makes sense, doesn't it?
 After all, how are you is a three-syllable sequence just like HawaiiPronouncing the first sentence is every bit as difficult as articulating the place name and those who don't speak English might not see the difference between a phrase and a word.
 I still remember the time a student asked me what festival I kept going on about in a class. lt took me a while to realize that she had misheard the expression first of all.

-Anyway, the great thing about lexical chunks is that they allow a learner to sound natural, but there's an extra advantage: chunks also help you speak faster and, therefore, more efficiently.
-I know.
-Saying how are you is far easier than uttering a really long sentence such as I wouldn't go so far as to call them sleazy.
+The great thing about lexical chunks is surely that they allow a learner to sound natural, but there's also a less talked about advantage: chunks also help you speak faster and, therefore, more efficiently.
+I know what you're probably thinking.
+Saying a simple sequence like how are you is far easier than uttering a really long sentence such as I wouldn't go so far as to call them sleazy.
 Still, the key to saying those two sequences lies in the same skill: your ability to master transitions.
+In the video below I explain just how you can do that.

 Friday, October 24, 2025